Timeouts

 Dealing with a high path count

 The number of control flow paths is a major indication of how difficult a rule is to solve.
-Intuitively, in order to obtain a correctness proof for the rule, an argument for the correctness of each of its paths has to be found.
+Intuitively, an argument for the correctness of each of its paths has to be found to obtain a correctness proof for the rule.

 Path explosion

-The number of paths that are given in the path count statistic might seem very high to users.
-The essential reason for these high number is known as the path explosion problem: The path count is usually exponential in the number of nodes and edges in the control flow graph.
+The number of paths given in the path count statistic might seem very high to users.
+The essential reason for these high numbers is known as the path explosion problem: The path count is usually exponential in the number of nodes and edges in the control flow graph.

 Mitigation approaches